nanabingies/MaxProc-x64/MaxProc64.sys/README.md

 # DISPATCH ROUTINES
 # sub_11008
-This function is called when IRP_MJ_CREATE, IRP_MJ_CLOSE and IRP_MJ_SET_INFORMATION dispatch routines are invoked.
-It basically sets Irp->IoStatus.Status and Irp->IoStatus.Information to zero.
-I'm guessing this function does literally nothing other than return STATUS_success.
+This function is called when IRP_MJ_CREATE, IRP_MJ_CLOSE and IRP_MJ_CLEANUP dispatch routines are invoked.
+It basically sets Irp->IoStatus.Status and Irp->IoStatus.Information to zero. and exits with nt status code STATUS_SUCCESS.
 [The reversed function](sub_11008_Reversed.c)

 # sub_11030